pwtail/readme/README.md

 Under the hood, it will still run asynchronously, if you choose so.
 Balrog aims to support both sync and async I/O equally well.

-The idea was born during my [discussion](https://github.com/balrogproject/rfc/issues/3) with @zzzeek the use of greenlets in sqlalchemy.
-I actually was defending the position that greenlets are harmful, and can only be used as a temporary means that could ease porting from sync to async I/O. Then I changed my mind.

 **How is it possible?**

 Balrog uses the **greenlet** hack, which is best known from its use in sqlalchemy.
 It removes the need for functions to have the